Stem Cells and Hair Regeneration for Men and Women

 How to participate

-Anyone interested in participating in the Cell Surgical Network hair regeneration studies can be seen at one of the three locations that are performing the study:
+Anyone interested in participating in the Cell Surgical Network hair regeneration studies can be seen at one of the locations that are performing the study:

 - North Valley Plastic Surgery in Phoenix, Arizona